SourenaMOOSAVI/vim-config/README.md

 # Vim Configuration

-This repository contains my personal `.vimrc` configuration for Vim, designed to enhance productivity with modern plugins, intuitive key mappings, and a clean, efficient setup.
+This repository contains a custom `.vimrc` configuration for Vim, designed to enhance productivity with modern plugins, intuitive key mappings, and a clean, efficient setup.
 It supports general programming with a focus on Python and C++ development, featuring LSP integration, syntax highlighting, and a sleek interface.

 ## Features